Collegiate Sports Yorkdale.

 Besides, I would much rather bathe my sense of smell in the aroma of those delicious baked goods from the Dominion store.
 It was so much better than the putrid stench of the slaughterhouse that lingered for miles around Canada Packers especially on those hot, hazy and humid summer days.

 Tuesday, August 21st, 1979 was my first full day of employment at Collegiate Sports.
 Friday, August 21st, 1981 was my final day of employment at Collegiate Sports.
 For exactly two years I absolutely loved working there and I never missed a day.
-I took great pride when parents would bring their little son down to my hockey heaven.
+I took great pride when parents would bring their little son down to my self-proclaimed hockey heaven.
 He would be just starting hockey and needed all the gear.
 I always worked within their budget and I never tried to oversell.
-They always left with what they needed at a price they could afford.
-That was by far the best part of my job at Collegiate.
+They always left with what they needed at a price they could afford and that was by far the best part of my job at Collegiate.

 I have so many great memories and I did meet my future wife Bonnie.
 She was the part-time cashier working the evening shift at the courtesy desk back on my first day, my first full day that is.
 Once I became engaged to Bonnie I realized that there was absolutely no way that my now $225 weekly salary was going to suffice in my soon to be adult world.
 Working at Collegiate was fine while I was living carefree at home paying my mother her room and board, but I now needed to put my big boy pants on and I simply needed a much better paying job.